icoman/bottle-wiki-uploads/README.md

 ```sh
 pip install bottle sqlalchemy markdown bottle-sqlalchemy beaker cherrypy
 ```
-With this solution you create wiki pages on demand and upload file into server.
+With this solution you create wiki pages on demand and upload files into server.

 Each wikipage has its own uploads and uploaded files are stored inside 'uploads' folder.